ערוך

 1. Open IntelliJ IDEA and select Check out from Version Control and then choose VSTS Git.

-Clone repo
+Screenshot shows Clone repo action.

-2. Next just sign in to Azure DevOps Services...
+2. Sign in to Azure DevOps.

-Screenshot that shows cloning a repo.
+Screenshot shows cloning a repo.

 Make some changes in IntelliJ

-2. From a browser, go to http://localhost:3030/
+2. From a browser, go to http://localhost:3030/.

-Earth commented out
+Screenshot shows Earth commented out.

 Let's fix this section of code locally.
 Typically, when working in a Git repo, you should create a branch for your work and commit to that branch.
 Create a branch through IntelliJ using the built-in VCS > Git > Branches window.
 When prompted, use the branch name fixBugs.
 Once we have a branch to make our changes in, we can uncomment the code and rebuild the project.
-If you follow the instructions above to run the program again, you should see the Earth fly by.
+If you follow the previous instructions to run the program again, you should see the Earth fly by.

 Create a pull request

 You can push your local branch to the server and create a pull request for your team to review.
 Our plugin helps you create the pull request based on your current context within IntelliJ.
-This saves you several steps and eliminates the need for you to switch to your browser to create the pull request.
+This action saves you several steps and eliminates the need for you to switch to your browser to create the pull request.

-After you click Create Pull Request, you should receive a notification that the pull request was created.
+After you select Create Pull Request, you should receive a notification that the pull request was created.
 It also contains a link to the pull request in case you want to add specific reviewers or comments.
 Once the code reviews are done, you can merge the pull request into your main branch.

 Check build status

-Build status icons
+Screenshot shows Build status icons.

-Build status menu
+Screenshot shows Build status menu.

-Pull request menu
+Screenshot shows Pull request menu.

-Under the Work Items tab, you can view the work items based on queries that you have created or use the default query to see work items that are assigned to you.
+Under the Work Items tab, you can view the work items based on queries that you created or use the default query to see work items assigned to you.
 You can also create a branch based off of a work item so that you can associate a work item with branch for future traceability purposes.

-Work items menu
+Screenshot shows Work items menu.

-Next Steps
+Next steps